What is Fibromyalgia?

 Because fibromyalgia involves a number of different symptoms, Western physicians try to treat this disorder by prescribing various drugs for each of these symptoms.
 For instance, antidepressants are commonly prescribed to treat sleep and mood, while non steroidal anti-inflammatories are prescribed for the pain.
 Unfortunately, not all patients tolerate antidepressants and even anti-inflammatories can have their own potential for side effects.
 Ironically, some of these side effects include many of the symptoms of FMS.

 According to Chinese medical theory, most patients with FMS have a liver spleen disharmony.
 This means their liver Qi is stagnant and their spleen Qi is weak.
 Based on these core disease mechanisms, individual FMS sufferers may also have malnourishment of their sinews and vessels, damp heat, blood stasis, kidney yin and/or kidney yang deficiency.
 Because every patient with FMS has a slightly different Chinese medical pattern, each patient receives their own individualized treatment.
 This treatment mainly consists of the oral administration of Chinese herbal formulas which may be give as powdered or desiccated extracts.
 Depending on the practitioner and the patient’s individual pattern acupuncture and moxibution (heat therapy) will be applied.

-In addition, practitioners will give nutritional and life style advice in order to treat the whole person and to eliminate the root of the condition.
+In addition, practitioners will give life style advice and fibromyalgia diet tips in order to treat the whole person and to eliminate the root of the condition.

-Usually, the Chinese medical treatment of fibromyalgia lasts several month in its active phase, and this may be followed up by several month of taking Chinese herbs in pill or powder form preventively.
+Usually, the Chinese medical fibromyalgia treatment lasts several month in its active phase, and this may be followed up by several months of taking Chinese herbs in pill or powder form.